A $p$-adic Simpson correspondence for singular rigid-analytic varieties: Simplicial rigid-analytic varieties and -adic Simpson correspondence

 with face maps $d^j_n: X_n\to X_{n-1}$ and degeneracy maps $s^j_n: X_n\to X_{n+1}$ for $0\le j\le n$ satisfies certain relations given by $\Delta$, c.f. \cite[016B]{stacks-project}.
-A morphism between simplicial rigid spaces is a natural transformation.
-We will denote the category of simplicial rigid spaces as $\Rig_{\Delta}$.
+A morphism between simplicial rigid-analytic varieties is a natural transformation.
+We will denote the category of simplicial rigid-analytic varieties as $\Rig_{\Delta}$.